Infinite-Dimensional Closed-Loop Inverse Kinematics for Soft Robots via Neural Operators: Neural Closed-Loop Inverse Kinematics

 \subsection{Example: Three-fiber Soft Robotic Arm}

-To demonstrate our neural infinite-dimensional CLIK algorithm, we consider a soft robotic arm initially designed with three liquid crystal elastomer fibers, inspired by the elephant trunk musculature.
+To demonstrate our neural infinite-dimensional CLIK algorithm, we consider a soft robotic arm initially designed with three contractable fibers, inspired by the elephant trunk musculature.
 It is depicted in Figure~\ref{fig:trunk}.
-By design, this structure is soft and slender, and can grow, shrink, or actively remodel its intrinsic shape while also deforming elastically -- which is why it is modelled as an \textit{active, morphoelastic filament} \cite{moulton2013Morphoelastic, kaczmarski2022Active}.
+By design, this structure is soft and slender, and can grow, shrink, or actively remodel its intrinsic shape while also deforming elastically -- which is why it is modelled as an \textit{active, morphoelastic filament} \cite{kaczmarski2022Active}.
 This model has been previously validated in experiments \cite{leanza2024Elephant,kaczmarski2024Minimal}, successfully used for path-planning algorithms \cite{veil2025shape}, and shall now serve as example for the neural operator implementation of infinite-dimensional CLIK.
-We briefly summarize this model here, but refer to \cite{kaczmarski2022Active, kaczmarski2024Minimal} for details.
+Its forward kinematics are governed by